jlettvin/Greased-Grep/README.md

 * TODO find bug for when m_table is not reserved
 * TODO report "permission denied"
 * TODO measure performance agains fgrep/ack/ag
+* TODO continue search as long as the target stream matches

 <hr />